-All year 4, 5 & 6 students have the opportunity to bring an Apple Air laptop to class everyday.
-Either a 11″ or 13″ MacBook is suitable.
+All year 4, 5 & 6 students have the opportunity to bring an Apple laptop to class everyday.
+Either a 11″ or 13″ MacBook Pro or Air is suitable.

-The specifications for an Apple laptop purchase is quite specific, so please do not purchase a device until you are fully aware of the school’s requirement.
+The specifications for an Apple laptop purchase is quite specific, so please do not purchase a device, new or second hand, until you are fully aware of the school’s current requirements.
 You can purchase the device through Winthrop or any other retailer ensuring the device has the necessary requirements, apple care and insurance.

 All required documentation must be complete and insurance proven prior to the laptop being brought to class.

 - 11″, 13″ or 15″ MacBook Air or MacBook Pro.
 An 11″ MacBook Air is the cheapest option … and is a very good option.